FBerding/aifeducation/README.md

 **CRAN** [![CRAN
 status](https://www.r-pkg.org/badges/version/aifeducation)](https://CRAN.R-project.org/package=aifeducation)
 [![Downloads](http://cranlogs.r-pkg.org/badges/grand-total/aifeducation)](https://cran.r-project.org/package=aifeducation)

 <!-- badges: end -->

 The R package *Artificial Intelligence for Education (aifeducation)* is designed for the special requirements of educators, educational researchers, and social researchers.
-The target audience of this package are educators and researchers with no coding skills who would like to develop their own models as well as people who would like to use models created by other researchers/educators.
+The target audience of this package are educators and researchers with no coding skills who would like to develop their own models, as well as people who would like to use those models created by other researchers/educators.
 The package supports the application of Artificial Intelligence (AI) for Natural Language Processing tasks such as text embedding and classification under the special conditions of the educational and social sciences.